 Eee, ow's yer luck?

-'A Scottish writer reports that the Anglo-Scottish War which began in 1297 was not taken with a proper seriousness by either party; King Edward I's foot consisted of 2,500 levies from Cheshire & Lancashire, of whom the Lancastrians were old opponents of the Scots raiders & had to be restrained by orders to their commanders from playing football with instead of fighting their hereditary enemies.'
+'A Scottish writer reports that the Anglo-Scottish War which began in 1297 was not taken with a proper seriousness by either party; King Edward I's foot consisted of 2,500 levies from Cheshire & Lancashire, of whom the Lancastrians were old opponents of the Scots raiders & had to be restrained by orders from their commanders from playing football with instead of fighting